TheDarrenJoseph/ARQ/doc/README.txt

 --Gameplay--
 1. You can now swap items between containers
 2. Added the ability to store multiple items in one area
-3. Added the Horny Goblin subtype
+3. Added a new Goblin subtype

 --Code--
 1. Finished container implementation